Podman on Ubuntu: Building and Running Containers with Dockerfile (Beginner to Practical Guide)

 podman load < myimage.tar

-• Rootless operation: Docker typically runs as root, while Podman is designed for rootless operation by default
+• Rootless operation differences: Docker typically assumes root usage, while Podman is designed for rootless operation

-• Log and data storage locations may differ—check configs during migration
+• Log and data storage locations differ and should be reviewed during migration

 8. Frequently Asked Questions (FAQ)

 Q1.
-What are the main differences between Podman and Docker?
+What is the main difference between Podman and Docker?

 Q2.
-Is there a difference between Dockerfile and Containerfile?
+What is the difference between Dockerfile and Containerfile?

 Q3.
-Can I use Docker Compose files with Podman?
+Can Docker Compose be used with Podman?

 A3.
-Podman does not natively support Docker Compose, but you can use podman-compose (a Python tool) to interpret and run docker-compose.yml files in a Podman environment.
+Docker Compose is not supported directly, but you can use podman-compose as an alternative.
+It interprets docker-compose.yml files in a Podman environment.

 A4.
-Yes, Podman runs reliably on Ubuntu 20.04 LTS and newer.
-It’s available in the official Ubuntu repositories and can be installed with apt.
-For the latest version, you can use the official PPA.
+Yes.
+Podman runs stably on Ubuntu 20.04 LTS and later.
+It is available in the official Ubuntu repositories and can be installed easily using apt.
+For newer versions, using a PPA is also an option.

 Q5.
-Are there access restrictions in rootless mode?
+Are there limitations when using rootless mode?

 A5.
-In rootless mode, certain privileged operations and binding to ports below 1024 are restricted.
-Port forwarding can work around this.
-For most use cases, rootless mode is practical and recommended.
+Rootless mode restricts certain privileged operations and binding to ports below 1024.
+However, these limitations can often be bypassed using port forwarding.
+For most use cases, rootless mode is fully practical.

 Q6.
-Can Podman pull images from Docker Hub?
+Can Podman pull the same images as Docker Hub?

 A6.
-Yes, Podman can pull images from Docker Hub by default.
-Sometimes you may need to specify the full registry path, e.g., docker.io/library/ubuntu:
+Yes.
+Podman can pull images from Docker Hub by default.
+In some environments, you may need to explicitly specify the registry and namespace:

 podman pull docker.io/library/ubuntu

-Podman also supports registries like Quay.io and GitHub Container Registry.
+Podman also supports other registries such as Quay.io and GitHub Container Registry.